New Algorithms for Incremental Minimum Spanning Trees and Temporal Graph Applications: The Lazy

 We now analyze the amortized cost.
 The \upwardmaintain{}$(x)$ function will not fully \calibrate{} the tree, but it will \calibrate{} the path from $x$ to the root to ensure the depth of $x$ becomes $O(\log n)$, as stated in the following lemma.

 \begin{lemma} After \upwardmaintain{} on $u$ and $v$, the depth of $u$ and $v$ becomes $O(\log n)$. \end{lemma}

-\begin{proof} \upwardmaintain$(x)$ will make all nodes on the path from $x$ to the root to be size-balanced, so the depth of $u$ and then $v$ will be adjusted to $O(\log n)$.
+\begin{proof} \upwardmaintain$(x)$ will make all nodes on the path from $x$ to the root size-balanced, so the depth of $u$ and then $v$ will be adjusted to $O(\log n)$.

-However, the second \upwardmaintain{} on $v$ may change the depth of $u$.
-Similar to the proof of \cref{lem:link-cost}, we can also show that \upwardmaintain{}$(v)$ will increase the depth of any node by at most 1. \upwardmaintain{}$(v)$ performs a series of \promotefunc{} operations on $v$ or $v$'s ancestors.
-Let $x$ be the node being \promote{}d and $y$ be the parent of $x$, then the depth of nodes in $y$'s subtree may increase by 1 (see the \zigzag{} case in \cref{fig:rotate}).
-After that \promote, $x$ is brought one level up, and the node being promoted in future can only be $x$'s ancestors, so $y$ can never be the parent of the node being \promote{d} again.
-Therefore, the depth of any node can be increased by at most 1.
-Thus, both $u$ and $v$ have depth $O(\log n)$ after \upwardmaintain{} on $u$ and $v$. \end{proof}
+However, the second \upwardmaintain{} on $v$ may affect the depth of $u$.
+Similar to the proof of \cref{lem:link-cost}, we can show that \upwardmaintain{}$(v)$ increases the depth of any node by at most 1. \upwardmaintain{}$(v)$ performs a series of \promotefunc{} operations on $v$ or $v$'s ancestors.
+Let $x$ be the node being \promote{}d and $y$ the parent of $x$, then the depth of nodes in $y$'s subtree may increase by 1 (the \zigzag{} case in \cref{fig:rotate}).
+After that, $y$ can never be the parent of the node being \promote{d} again.
+Hence, the depth of any node can be increased by at most 1.
+Both $u$ and $v$ have depth $O(\log n)$ after \upwardmaintain{} on $u$ and $v$. \end{proof}

 We then show that the \upwardmaintain{} function itself only has $O(\log n)$ amortized cost.
 Note that since \upwardmaintain{} may work on an unbalanced tree, it may access $\Omega(\log n)$ nodes on the path, resulting in an $\Omega(\log n)$ actual cost.
 However, since some of the operations, specifically the \promotefunc{} operations, rebalance the tree and decrement the potential function, the amortized cost can be bounded in $O(\log n)$.